hpvb/mch2022-esp32-app-sms/README.md

 # Features

-* It runs SEGA Master System games at around 50FPS
+* It runs SEGA Master System games
+* CPU runs at 100% speed
+* Only ever other frame is rendered (30 FPS)
+* Audio support

 # How to build
 Add a game as `main/rom.sms`